 On a more practical level, as a follow-up, you may want to consider emailing your neurologist directly (or phoning up the hospital to bring forward your TCU), in order to raise your query.
 This will at least help you to better understand your situation, and the reason he has advised for the 2 year seizure-free period.

-Dear Jy, thank you for posting your question.
+Thank you for posting your question.

 We are under strict guidelines proposed by the Singapore Medical Association.
 I have reproduced a small portion for you below.